Bundle B2B BigCommerce: A Guide to Leverage this Bundle to Increase Sales and Efficiency

 Using a headless CMS along with the backend offers you the opportunity to publish across various devices and channels.
 A headless CMS allows you to organize different media like photos, videos, text, GIFs, or anything else without any hindrance.
-It provides you the freedom to add, delete, update, modify and share entire content from a central point without coding anything.
+It provides you the freedom to add, delete, update, modify, and share entire content from a central point without coding anything.

 In the case of headless commerce, you have better customization and personalization compared to the eCommerce platform Shopify.
 Although Shopify provides a wide variety of themes that suit every business and are customizable, it becomes challenging to modify and offer unique experiences after some point.

-With headless commerce, you can make your eCommerce store unique in front of the customers.
-You don’t have to rely on Shopify and provide the best experience without any constraints.
+With headless commerce, you can make your eCommerce store unique in front of customers.
+You don’t have to rely on Shopify and provide the best user experience without any constraints.
 You also can represent your brand’s image & identity effectively.

 When you use a suitable programming language at the front-end, you ensure that your store integrates well with the PIMs, OMS, ERPs, IMS, etc. Besides this, headless commerce is backed up by APIs, meaning you can use APIs of various software solutions and connect them to integrate functionalities.

 Using headless commerce, you can modify the frontend of your eCommerce store without doing anything with the backend or vice-versa.
-Due to its decoupled nature, you have an option to add functionalities as well as various integrations more quickly than in traditional architecture.
+Due to its decoupled nature, you have the option to add functionalities as well as various integrations more quickly than in traditional architecture.

 With a custom frontend, your marketing and the content team would be able to work separately without any need for the development team.
 Moreover, both teams can create content, add landing pages, and check various site layouts without affecting the backend.
 It provides you full control over the UI of the store and helps you to launch it quickly.